borteo/ng-drawing/README.md

 Many of the popular charting and graphing JS libraries are starting to support AngularJS by providing the directives for their components.

+### Directives

+The container directive is called painter, this component can be used in every page simply using the tag `<painter>`.

+Painter contains the following directives:
+- notification: to visualise the error raised from the typeahead
+- drawing-panel: the canvas with customisable attribute: width, height and inline-style for the babkground-color
+- typeahead: the input text which provides a simple autocomplete to suggest the commands available

+Design pattern chain of responsabilities is used to communicate (`$emit`) to the father that an event has been triggered.
+This is used to communicate the command from the typeahead to the canvas and to the notification.

+The event gets propagated from the father to the children when the scope of the directive is by default set to false.

+### Services and Factories

+These components are singletons.
+There is only one object, but is injected into many places.

+Most of the directives use services and/or factories.
+In order to keep them sorted I have created a folder called services which contains several files for every service/factory

+- bucketService: has the logic to flood-fill the canvas.
+- canvasDrawFactory: contains the methods to draw the shapes.
+I created a instance variable `shapes` to keep in an array all the shapes created.
+This can be improved saving and array of objects, and every object can be `new Shape( attributes )` in order to have an instance of every shape created and manipulate position, dimension, colour and so on. (drag and drop would be easy to implement).
+- drawCommands: this is an array of objects.
+It's used by the autocomplete to show the commmands, and by the commandService to check if the command written is well formatted.
+The convention for the format is `number` for the dimensions and positions and `colour` for the hex colour (3 or 6 digits).
+That's easily scalable to other formats.
+- commandService: instance of the command sent.
+Directives use the `command` and `params` instance variables to create the shapes, fill the canvas or change the background.